December 2025 – Child Sexual Abuse (CSA)

 Join us this December Forum Week for a week of compelling and informative webinars bringing together national and local perspectives dedicated to deepening understanding, strengthening practice, and enhancing multi-agency responses to Child Sexual Abuse (CSA).

-The session will feature an overview from the Child Safeguarding Practice Review Panel on their impactful report “I Wanted Them All to Notice”, offering critical insights into systemic learning from recent reviews.
-Hear directly from the Home Office on Central Government’s latest developments in response to Child Sexual Abuse (CSA), and explore how national recommendations are being implemented locally to strengthen safeguarding practices.
-This is an essential opportunity for professionals across agencies to deepen their understanding, share experiences, and enhance collaborative approaches to protecting children.
+The session featured an overview from Sally Shearer OBE of the Child Safeguarding Practice Review Panel on their impactful report “I Wanted Them All to Notice”, offering critical insights into systemic learning from recent reviews and explored how national recommendations were being implemented locally to strengthen safeguarding practices.

 Understanding and Responding to CSA perpetrated by siblings

-The session features the leading experts in the field, the Centre of Expertise on Child Sexual Abuse, presenting key findings on prevalence, barriers to reporting, signs and indicators of abuse and resources to help practitioners.
-You’ll also hear from SARSAS offering practical insights into support and intervention and consider the impact of sibling abuse.
-Rounding out the session, we will also be sharing approaches to assessing risk and delivering effective interventions for young people affected by CSA.
-This is an essential learning opportunity for professionals working with families.
+The session featured leading experts from the Centre of Expertise on Child Sexual Abuse, who presented key findings on prevalence, barriers to reporting, signs and indicators of abuse, and resources to support practitioners.
+Attendees also heard from SARSAS, which offered practical insights into support and intervention and explored the impact of sibling abuse.
+To conclude, the session shared approaches to assessing risk and delivering effective interventions for young people affected by CSA.

 Supporting Victims of CSA